What does a Energy Efficiency Engineer do?

 Responsibilities:

-- Conduct energy audits and analysis to identify areas of improvement.
+- Conduct energy audits to identify areas of improvement and potential energy savings.

-- Collaborate with cross-functional teams to integrate energy efficiency into business operations.
+- Collaborate with cross-functional teams to integrate energy efficiency strategies into daily operations.

 Qualifications

-- Minimum of 3 years of experience in energy management or a related field.
+- Minimum of 3 years of experience in energy management or energy efficiency engineering.

-- Professional certifications such as Certified Energy Manager (CEM) or LEED AP are a plus.
+- Certified Energy Manager (CEM) or similar certification is a plus.

 - Strong analytical and problem-solving skills.